I would like to call this past year The Year of Awakening, and quite possibly it has been.

 What is a Citizen for a Saner Internet—and Life?

 We can let the Internet control us and serve up whatever it wishes, or we can take solid steps to claim a saner Internet experience—and life.
 It’s not easy.
 Social media sites, email, and news and blog sites are designed to distract and attract us, even despite our best wishes for our well-being and the well-being of others and society at large.

-We can talk more about this during 2015—how to skirt what amount to these “controls” on our lives and our communities, and how to replace them with new ways of being and doing.
+We can talk more about this in the coming year—how to skirt what amount to these “controls” on our lives and our communities, and how to replace them with new ways of being and doing.
 For now, we simply resolve to try out a few ways of being (see below, in “Ten Resolutions”).

 Why Bother?
 I Mean, What Are the Costs Anyway?

 Take a moment to consider the costs.
 To you.
 To your life.
 To society.
 We can look to studies that discuss addiction, depression, irritability, lost productivity, even crimes, and those are important.